codesydney/rag-playbook-simple/README.md

     - The PDF is 2.7 MB in size with 132 pages.
     - After the run, it says "Loaded 132 document(s)".
 Looks like the default chunking is per page.
     - It took around 7s to run this step.
     - Question?
 Where did it load the chunks?
+In-memory perhaps?

 ### 4. Parse the Document into Nodes
 ##### Notes: